All Episodes

 You know, then now you've got a new narrative emerging here.

-You know, Jim Webb said there's a campaign on Capitol Hill and the media and academia, Senator from Virginia, and 2016 Democratic presidential, vice presidential uh 2016 presidential candidate, underway in Capitol Hill in the media and academia to personally discredit Donald Trump.
+You know, Jim Webb said there's a campaign on Capitol Hill and the media and academia, senator from Virginia and 2016 Democratic presidential, vice presidential, 2016 presidential candidate underway in Capitol Hill and the media and academia to personally discredit Donald Trump.

 Then you got guys like Bill Maher.